Want To Look Like An Athlete? It's Simple, Train Like One!

-The reason I figured out what needed to happen with Teri and Tim was through my own hard won experienc— with clients yes— but more so with myself.
+The reason I knew what needed to happen for Teri and Tim was that I had these past, hard-earned experiences— with clients yes— but more so with myself.
 I will get to that story in just a second.

-The point is I knew exactly what needed to happen with Teri and Tim and I went to work making the adjustments immediately.
+The point is I knew exactly what Teri and Tim needed and I went to work making the adjustments immediately.

-I know it is tempting to think I did something complicated and "sciency" with Teri and Tim, actually I didn't.
+I know it is tempting to think I did something complicated and "sciency" with Teri and Tim, but I didn't.